rozsazoltan/audio-orbit/README.md

 ### Manage Favorites

 Use the heart button next to a track to add or remove it from Favorites.
 Newly favorited tracks appear at the top.
 Favorites remembers when each track was added, so the **Added** sort restores newest-first favorite order after A-Z or Z-A sorting.
 Manual drag-and-drop ordering is saved with the rest of the app state.
 In folder playlists, tracks can only be reordered inside their existing folder group; moving a track across folder boundaries is blocked.
 Favorites is a built-in playlist and cannot be deleted.

+### Manage playlist files and multi-select tracks

+Use **Export playlist...** in the Library panel to copy every available file from the current playlist into a chosen folder.
+Export never moves source files and never overwrites an existing destination file; duplicate names receive a numeric suffix.

+Use Ctrl-click to add or remove individual tracks from the current selection.
+Use Shift-click to select a visible range.
+Right-click any selected row to copy the selected files into a folder, add all selected tracks to an existing manual playlist, or permanently delete the selected files.

+The final **Add to playlist** submenu item is **New**.
+It asks for a playlist name, creates a manual playlist, and adds the selected track or tracks.

+Use **Delete all files...** to permanently delete every file referenced by the current playlist.
+Multi-track deletion and whole-playlist deletion require typing `DELETE` in a confirmation modal.
+Successfully deleted files are removed from every playlist that references them.
+These actions delete files from disk and cannot be undone.

 ### Export and import backups